Medically reviewed by Drugs.com. Last updated on Nov 28, 2019.

 If a ferritin test reveals that your blood ferritin level is lower than normal, it indicates your body's iron stores are low and you have iron deficiency.
+As a result, you could be anemic.

 If a ferritin test shows higher than normal levels, it could indicate that you have a condition that causes your body to store too much iron.
 It could also point to liver disease, rheumatoid arthritis, other inflammatory conditions or hyperthyroidism.
-Some types of cancer also may cause your blood ferritin level to be high.
+Some types of cancer also can cause your blood ferritin level to be high.

 Why it's done